omenlabs/racket-fizzbuzz/README.md

 ## DIY Control structures

-Since Scheme has eager evaluation, we need to use a macro to write our `cond-all`.
+Since Scheme has eager evaluation, we need to use a macro to write any custom control syntax.
 Let's do a quick example that demonstrates this.
 I can define a function called `my-if` that uses `cond` to implement Scheme's `if` statement.

 ```racket
 (define (my-if test truth falseness)